Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 `JLinkRTTLogger.exe/JLinkRTTLoggerExe` is a command-line application which opens a dedicated connection to J-Link and can be used **stand-alone**, without a running debug session.
 Data from all RTT Up-Channels can be read and logged to a file (default = `Up-Channel 1`).

 The application supports a few arguments when called to, for example, directly set the target device or RTT channel.
-More information about this can be found on the [Segger RTT Wiki page (RTT Logger)](https://wiki.segger.com/RTT#RTT_Logger).
+More information about this can be found on the [Segger RTT Logger Wiki page](https://kb.segger.com/J-Link_RTT_Logger).

 <br/>
 <br/>